mozilla-bteam/bmo/docs/en/rst/api/core/v1/bug.rst

                              in all of this Bugzilla.
 assigned_to         string   A user to assign this bug to, if you don't want it
-                             to be assigned to the component owner. cc                  array    An array of usernames to CC on this bug. comment_is_private  boolean  If set to true, the description is private, otherwise it is assumed to be public. groups              array    An array of group names to put this bug into.
+                             to be assigned to the component owner. cc                  array    An array of user names to add to the Subscriber list on this bug. comment_is_private  boolean  If set to true, the description is private, otherwise it is assumed to be public. groups              array    An array of group names to put this bug into.
 You